MTR CRRC Qingdao Sifang EMU: Development

-In conjunction with the upgrade of the existing signalling system from SACEM to Advanced SelTrac CBTC, MTR Corporation originally planned for 78 8-car trainsets to be ordered.
-This arrangement was made as a replacement to the existing M-Trains, currently the oldest trains on the network, having been in operation since 1979.
+In conjunction with the upgrade of the existing signalling system from SACEM to Advanced SelTrac CBTC, MTR Corporation originally planned for 78 8-car trains to be ordered.
+This order was made as a replacement to the existing M-Trains, currently the oldest trains on the MTR network, having been in operation since 1979.
 15 M-Trains, excluding those operating on the Disneyland Resort line, were planned to be refurbished.
 However, this was later dropped as it would be more cost effective to purchase new rolling stock.
-So the rolling stock order was subsequently increased to 93 trainsets at HK$6.05 billion (US$779 million) on grounds that it provided "better value for money".
+The rolling stock order was subsequently increased to 93 trainsets at HK$6.05 billion (US$779 million) on grounds that it provided "better value for money".
 The trains will operate on the Kwun Tong line, Tsuen Wan line, Island line and Tseung Kwan O line.
-All trainsets are expected to be fully delivered by 2023.
+All trainsets were expected to be fully delivered by 2023.
+By the end of 2022, 19 of the 93 trainsets were delivered to MTR and of which only 3 were in service (all on the Kwun Tong line).

-Progress of the trains entering service has been impeded because the aforementioned signalling system replacement program was severely delayed due to a crash on the Tsuen Wan line outside Central station in a test run during off-peak hours on the new signalling system in 2019.
+Progress of the trains entering service has been impeded because the aforementioned signalling system replacement program was severely delayed due to a crash on the Tsuen Wan line next to Central station in a test run during midnight on the new signalling system in 2019.
 MTR blamed Thales for the incident by making three errors during the installation, which led to data not being properly established at crossover junction near Central station.
 These findings were corroborated by the Electrical and Mechanical Services Department.